Hussnainali4280/iOS-Developer-Portfolio/README.md

 - 🔹 Provide information about identity theft and fraud and also guide users on how to stay safe from them.
 - 📲 Incorporated tap gestures to improve the app experience

-[//]: # " - ⌚️ Added a watch band preview feature so users can see what their face could like like with popular band options"
-- Other UI and bug fixes